QiukaiQi/qiukaiqi.github.io/_pages/about.md

 My research sits at the interface between biology and engineering.
 I take inspirations from *Biology* and develop *Soft Robots* augmented with life-like intelligence and functionality such as active sensing, purposive morphing and autonomous grasping by exploring smart materials, structures and mechanisms.
 Check out some of my [Projects](https://qiukaiqi.github.io/portfolio/) and go through my [Publications](https://qiukaiqi.github.io/publications/) for a glimpse of my research.

-I have supervised two intern master students with different topics, one on deep learning and the other on firmware development using using C language.
+I have supervised two master interns with different topics, one on deep learning and the other on firmware development using C language.
 Refer to my [CV](https://qiukaiqi.github.io/cv/) for details.